-• A student returning from a medical leave of absence should be reexamined by the original evaluator to determine if the student's recovery is sufficient to permit a

-- With the consent of the student, the recommendation of the evaluator will be transmitted to the Senior Associate Dean for Medical Education, who has the authority to make the final decision about readmission. - The following expectations prevail in determining if students are ready to return to the university following a medical leave of absence: - The student must be free of any medical (including psychiatric) symptoms which interfere with competent functioning in the curriculum.
+- A student returning from a medical leave of absence should be reexamined by the original evaluator to determine if the student's recovery is sufficient to permit a recommendation for readmission.
+If the original evaluator is unavailable or the student desires a different evaluator, then the student will be allowed to choose a second evaluator recommended by the Physician Health Program (PHP); this might include the professional staff of Brown's Office of Counseling and Psychological Services in the case of medical leave for psychological issues.
+Students may also be referred to the Physicians Health Program for ongoing monitoring. - With the consent of the student, the recommendation of the evaluator will be transmitted to the Senior Associate Dean for Medical Education, who has the authority to make the final decision about readmission. - The following expectations prevail in determining if students are ready to return to the university following a medical leave of absence: - The student must be free of any medical (including psychiatric) symptoms which interfere with competent functioning in the curriculum.
 The student must be able to participate in the curriculum without detracting from the goals and welfare of other students, without making excessive or unreasonable demands on university support systems and personnel, and without interfering with the student's capacity to provide competent patient care. - "Excessive or unreasonable demands" are defined as interruption of the daily workload of one or more academic or hospital departments which results from a student's misconduct, frequent requests for service, or from behavior which causes individuals in the university or hospitals to interrupt their usual operations on behalf of the student.